Popular search terms:

 Taxpayer Requests: Collection Due Process (CDP)/Equivalent Hearing

-• Collection Due Process (CDP) Hearing (Within 30 Days);
+- Collection Due Process (CDP) Hearing (Within 30 Days); or

 You received various notices or letters from the IRS requesting payment for the balance you owe, and the debt remains unpaid.
-Since you have a balance owing, the IRS is continuing with its collection process by issuing one of the following notices that contain the right to a Collection Due Process Hearing (CDP):
+Since you have a balance owing, the IRS is continuing with its collection process by issuing a notice that contain the right to a Collection Due Process Hearing (CDP).

 The IRS is required to notify you of your CDP rights the first time a Notice of Federal Tax Lien (NFTL) is filed, and the first time it collects or intends to collect a tax liability through levy or seizure, for each tax and period you owe.